11 of the best beaches in Scotland

 © Visit South West Scotland / Damian Shields

 Head to Dumfries and keep travelling south until you reach Southerness Beach.
-En route you can pass some incredible attractions and sights, including Caerlaverock Castle, Sweetheart Abbey and the River Nith.
-A great spot for keen sea kayakers, Southerness Beach boasts both sandy and rocky shores, with rock pools appearing at low tide to explore.
-Snap a few dramatic pictures with the distinctive lighthouse that is situated on the beach, enjoy beach strolls, and admire the breathtaking views across the Solway Firth.
+Along the way, you'll pass some incredible attractions and sights, including Caerlaverock Castle, Sweetheart Abbey, and the River Nith.
+A great spot for keen sea kayakers, Southerness Beach boasts both sandy and rocky shores, with rock pools to explore at low tide.
+Capture dramatic pictures of the distinctive lighthouse that is situated on the beach, enjoy relaxing beach strolls, and admire the breathtaking views across the Solway Firth.

 - 7